 OM System M.Zuiko Digital ED 20mm F1.4 PRO Review

-It does mean that the OM System M.Zuiko Digital ED 20mm F1.4 PRO doesn't have too many direct rivals.
+The 40mm focal length and low price means that the OM System M.Zuiko Digital ED 20mm F1.4 PRO doesn't have too many direct rivals.

 The Olympus M.ZUIKO Digital ED 17mm f/1.2 PRO and Olympus M.Zuiko Digital ED 25mm f/1.2 PRO take a similar design approach to the Olympus 20mm but offer a slightly wider and narrower angle of view respectively, whilst offering a slightly faster maximum aperture.